DHTMLX/docs-suite/docs/grid/api/grid_subrowconfig_config.md

 ### Example

-- the global configuration of subrows
+- the global configuration of sub-rows

 ~~~jsx {7-11}
 const grid = new dhx.Grid("grid_container", {